-Furthermore, the bill establishes specific criteria for evaluating applications, including considerations for environmental impacts, public health, and safety.
-It sets forth requirements for energy facilities, such as setback distances, sound limits, and compliance with environmental regulations.
-The bill also emphasizes the importance of community benefits and the use of registered apprenticeship programs for construction work.
-Notably, it includes provisions for energy storage facilities and stipulates that if construction does not commence within five years of certificate issuance, the certificate becomes invalid, although extensions may be granted under certain conditions.
+Furthermore, the bill outlines specific criteria that must be met for the commission to grant a certificate, including considerations for public benefits, environmental impacts, and compliance with various standards.
+It establishes setback requirements for solar, wind, and energy storage facilities, as well as sound level restrictions.
+The bill also emphasizes the importance of community improvements and the use of apprenticeship programs for construction workers.
+If construction does not commence within five years of certificate issuance, the certificate becomes invalid, although extensions may be granted under certain conditions.
+The enactment of this bill is contingent upon the passage of Senate Bill No. 438.

 Statutes affected: